cucapra/latte/web/content/_index.md

 ### Overview

 The world deserves better tools for designing custom hardware accelerators.
 We believe the world of programming languages research can help.
-New language designs, compiler optimizations, program analyses, type systems, auxiliary engineering tools like debuggers and profilers, testing frameworks: all these topics have deep research traditions in software, and they all have a role to play in making hardware design better.
+New language designs, compiler optimizations, program analyses, type systems, testing frameworks, auxiliary engineering tools like debuggers and profilers: all these topics have deep research traditions in software, and they all have a role to play in making hardware design better.

 LATTE is a venue for discussion, debate, and brainstorming at the intersection of hardware acceleration and programming languages research.
 The core mission is to bring ideas we love from software programming languages and tools to the world of hardware design.